Continued personal medical exclusions (CPME) is an underwriting option you have with Private Health Insurance if you’re looking to change provider.

 You may need to serve a set period with your current insurer without having any further treatment to be eligible to switch.

-However, a rolling moratorium means your insurer may consider covering that condition if you spend at least 2 years on the policy without any advice, medication or treatment for it.
+However, a rolling moratorium means your insurer may consider covering that condition if you spend at least two years on the policy without any advice, medication or treatment for it.

 Imagine you’re part way through a moratorium for a particular medical condition.
 For example, say it’s been a year on your current policy without any advice, medication or treatment for a condition.
 You have another year on the policy before the insurer will consider covering that condition.